 Get information from the right source.
 The authorities use Radio Sweden P4 to broadcast information.
 Do not believe rumours.
 Above all, be source critical of information spread through social media.
-Use several credible sources to check the accuracy of the information.
+Use several credible sources to check the accuracy of any information.

 County Administrative Board: If you have questions about iodine tablets or want to know more about nuclear preparedness.
-E-mail: uppsala@lansstyrelsen.se, Telephone: 010-223 30 00, www.lansstyrelsen.se/uppsala.
+E-mail: kalmar@lansstyrelsen.se, Telephone: 010-223 80 00

 Swedish Radiation Safety Authority: Works to protect people and the environment from the harmful effects of radiation.
-Read more at ssm.se/en.
+Read more at ssm.se.